madhavramesh/Study-Buddies/README.md

 * Madhav Ramesh
   - Sleep schedule aligns with others
   - Strong in extensibility and generics
+  - Decent at using Javascript modules like node.js, puppeteer, axios
+  - Decent at using interfaces for project design
 * Richard Tang
   - Sleep schedule aligns with others
   - Strong in planning, scheduling, and coding fast